jackmschroeder/Election-Analytics/Posts/narrative.md

 ### A Primer

 2020 is almost over.
 The people have voted, the models have been reflected upon, but there’s still time to evaluate some common post-election narratives.
 This cycle was full of hot takes from both sides preceding and in the immediate aftermath of the election.
-I plan on tackling one of these narratives: that pollsters and modelers failed to “learn” from 2016 and got the same things wrong.
+I plan on tackling one of these narratives: that pollsters and modelers **failed to “learn” from 2016** and **got the** *same* **things wrong**.

 In the post below, I’ll: